 - Add in the wet mixture into the dry mixture a little at a time while mixing with your hand. (try not to overmix the batter.
 You want a Consistency that is thick and a tiny bit stretchy.
 This is the most important part as it determines how your buns takes shape)

-- Place a medium deep pot on medium heat, add in 3-4 cups of oil.
+- Place a deep pot on medium heat, add in 3-4 cups of oil.

-- Your Oil should be hot enough by now, use hands or a tablespoon to scoop batter into oil ( You want the scoop to be kind of round but not perfect).
+- When the oil is hot, scoop batter into oil ( You want the scoops to be kind of round but not perfect).

 Frying the buns itself requires some patience and technique, because you are working with a thick batter, you want to make sure the Buns is cooked all the way through.
 Turn the buns often while it’s in the oil, use a fort to poke holes in it while it’s in the oil.
 Let fry till golden brown; 2-3 mins per side.